benmfaul/XRTB/README.md

 THEORY OF OPERATION
 =====================================
-Redis is used as the shared context  between all bidders.
-All shared data is kept in Redis, and all  bidders connect to this Redis instance to share data.
-Specifically, the response to a bid request, a 'bid', is stored in Redis after it is made, because on the win notification, a completely separate bidder may process the win, and the original bid must be retrieved as quickly as possible to complete the transaction.
+Aerospike is used as the shared context  between all bidders.
+All shared data is kept in Aerospike, and all  bidders connect to this Aerospike instance to share data.
+Specifically, the response to a bid request, a 'bid', is stored in Aerospike after it is made, because on the win notification, a completely separate bidder may process the win, and the original bid must be retrieved as quickly as possible to complete the transaction.
 A database query is far to slow fo this.
-This is the main use for Redis
+This is the main use for Aerospike

 ZeroMQ is used as the publish/subscribe system.
 Commands are sent to running bidders over ZeroMQ publish channel.
 Likewise responses to commands are sent back on another ZeroMq channel, 'responses'.
 Clickthrough, wins, and pixel-file notification is sent on yet channels, as set forth in the app.zeromq object.

-Redission Based Shared Database
+Shared Database
 -------------------------------
-A database of Users and their campaigns is kept in a  ConcurrentHashMap, that is created from a Redisson object.
+A database of Users and their campaigns is kept in a  ConcurrentHashMap, that is stored in Aerospike as a Map.
 This allows the bidders to maintain a shared database.
-The HashMap is actually backed in Redis using the Redisson system.

-Configuratuion
+Configuration
 --------------------------------
-A configuration file is used to set up the basic operating parameters of the bidder (such as Redis host and ZeroMQ addresses), located at ./XRTB/SampleCampaigns/payday.json;  and is used to load any initial campaigns from the Database in Redis.
-Upon loading the configuration file into the Configuration class, the campaigns are created, using a set of Node objects that describe the JSON name to look for in the RTB bid, and the acceptable values for that constraint.
+A configuration file is used to set up the operating parameters of the bidder (such as Aerospike host and ZeroMQ addresses), located at ./XRTB/SampleCampaigns/payday.json;  and is used to load any initial campaigns from the Database Aerospike.
+Upon loading the configuration file into the Configuration class, the campaigns are created, using a set of
+Node objects that describe the JSON name to look for in the RTB bid, and the acceptable values for that constraint.

 For details look here: http://rtb4free.com/details.html#CONFIGURATION